migasp1/SoftwareVerificationAndValidation/README.md

 # SoftwareVerificationAndValidation
-Project in java with the intent of creating unit tests in the context of an implementation of a data structure for fast insertion and retrievel of key-value pairs - a (Ternary) Trie.
+Project in java with the intent of creating unit tests in the context of an implementation of a data structure for fast insertion and retrievel of key-value pairs - a Ternary Search Tree (TST).